luba2011/artic_wave_model_data_retriever/README.md

 COPERNICUS_USERNAME="your_username"

 COPERNICUS_PASSWORD="your_password"

 6. Create a folder structure for storing the data as follows:
 - Create a folder named `data` in the project root directory.
 - Inside the `data` folder, create the following subfolders:
-   - `raw_data`: This folder will contain the original, unprocessed datasets.
+   - `raw_data`: This folder will contain one of the original, unprocessed datasets.
 Download a file of any day from https://data.marine.copernicus.eu/product/ARCTIC_MULTIYEAR_WAV_002_013/files?subdataset=cmems_mod_arc_wav_my_3km_PT1H-i_202012 and add in this folder.
    - `filtered_data`: This folder will store the processed and cleaned datasets.
 7. In the notebooks change the root of the project: os.chdir(r"path/to/your/directory")
-8. Run the notebooks and the required files will be saved in the folder `filtered_data`
+8. Run the notebook: `Retrieve-data-Marine-Copernicus.ipynb` and the required files will be saved in the folder `filtered_data`